 Laura Fraser Bio

-Laura Fraser (born 24 July 1975) is a Scottish actress with a career spanning film, television and stage work since the mid-1990s.
-Trained at the Royal Conservatoire of Scotland, Fraser has developed a reputation for portraying layered, often morally complex characters in dramas, comedies and crime thrillers.
+Laura Fraser is a Scottish actress with a career spanning film and television since the mid-1990s.
+She trained at the Royal Conservatoire of Scotland and has built a reputation for portraying complex characters across drama, comedy and crime thrillers, appearing in productions from Neverwhere and A Knight’s Tale to Breaking Bad and Better Call Saul.

 Early Life and Background

-Laura Fraser was born on 24 July 1975 in Glasgow, Scotland, and grew up in the city where she first became involved in performance.
-She attended Hillhead High School and was a member of the Scottish Youth Theatre, an early training ground that supported her move into professional acting.
+Laura Fraser was born on 24 July 1975 in Glasgow, Scotland.
+She attended Hillhead High School and was a member of the Scottish Youth Theatre during her formative years, an experience that contributed to her early stage training.

-Fraser continued formal training at the Royal Conservatoire of Scotland, then known as the Royal Scottish Academy of Music and Drama, where she received classical acting instruction that shaped her stage and screen technique.
-That combination of youth theatre experience and conservatoire training prepared her for a diverse array of roles across genres.
+Fraser continued her formal acting education at the Royal Conservatoire of Scotland, then known as the Royal Scottish Academy of Music and Drama.
+Her conservatoire training prepared her for a professional acting career that began in the mid-1990s and moved quickly into television and film roles in the United Kingdom.

 Path to Celebrity